A Lawsuit Against Jan. 6 Rally Speakers Forces DOJ To Consider Who's Legally Immune

 "The Justice Department has historically taken a very broad view of what qualifies as being within the scope of a federal employees' official job," said Kristy Parker, a 19-year veteran of the Justice Department who now works at the nonprofit Protect Democracy.

 Carroll accused the former president of raping her decades ago.
-Trump denies that.
+Trump denies the allegation.

 American University law professor Paul Figley used to work in the Justice Department.